ErlingSigurdson/Drv7SegQ595/README.md

 Another 1 to 4 signals come from a set of GPIO-driven transistors.
 Combined with the shift register, it is sufficient for controlling any typical 7-segment display.

 The API provided by this library allows for control over 1 to 4 character positions.
-The number of positions to be used must be specified during the driver configuration.
+The number of ns to be used must be specified during the driver configuration.

 ## Multiplexing